bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/EnergyAbsorptionTolerance_1OJ17ugQX03Bd4SHIow6m5/Documentation.md

-Manufacturing tolerance on energy absorbed
+Manufacturing tolerance on energy absorption